Inertial Theorem: Overcoming the quantum adiabatic limit: Acknowledgement

 \section{Acknowledgement}

-We thank KITP for their hospitality, this research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
-We thank Amikam Levy and Erik Torrontegui and Moshe Armon for fruitful discussions.
+We thank KITP for their hospitality and support.
+This research was supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities, the National Science Foundation under Grant No. NSF PHY-1748958 and The Israel Science Foundation Grant No. 2244/14.
+We thank David Tannor, Raam Uzdin, Amikam Levy, Erik Torrontegui, Moshe Armon and Marcel Fabian for fruitful discussions.